 PREVIOUS PROFESSIONAL EXPERIENCE

-Sharon Delgado has been advocating for peace, justice, and the environment for over thirty-five years.
+Sharon Delgado has been advocating for peace, justice, and the environment for over forty years.
 In 1979 she was a paid organizer for the Nuclear Weapons Freeze Campaign.
 She has continued on as a speaker, workshop leader, organizer, and teacher on a variety of peace, justice, and environmental issues.

 After her ordination in 1991, Sharon was pastor of Newcastle United Methodist Church.
 From 1993-1999 she was pastor of Santa Cruz First United Methodist Church.
 Throughout the 1990s she was Environmental Justice Coordinator of the California-Nevada Conference of the United Methodist Church, then Chair of the Conference Board of Church and Society.
 She presented at many environmental justice conferences for the United Methodist General Board of Church and Society and the National Council of Churches.
 She wrote educational and worship materials on climate change for both organizations.
 In 1996 she and her husband Guarionex founded Earth Justice Ministries, and Sharon still serves as its Executive Director.
 She worked at the Resource Center for Nonviolence from 2001- 2005.
 In 2002 she was awarded the Bishop Leontyne Kelly Peace with Justice Award from the California-Nevada Methodist Federation for Social Action.